all the borders I crossed without you

 We develop a routine: if I need to go somewhere, he takes me to the border, as far as he can go, and I wave from the other side and take a photo of him out of superstition - the photograph is supposed to mean that next time (or next next time), we'll be travelling together.

-While I'm away, I take photographs of the things I ate, the places I go, the people I meet.
+While I'm away, I take photographs of the things I eat, the places I go, the people I meet.
 I worry about the cold, about what he'll wear when he finally comes to the UK.

 In May, he receives a positive answer and is granted asylum in France.